Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

-At this point, a reader comfortable with evaluation maps into appropriate spaces of chains may skip to the algebraic consequences in Section~\ref{ss:algebra1}.
-However, we will construct these algebraic structures from the following more complicated moduli spaces that will simplify both our analytic and algebraic work, and also serve to further solidify our prediction of boundary stratifications.
+At this point, a reader eager to see algebraic consequences could skip to Section~\ref{ss:algebra1}, under the assumption that evaluation maps from the strip-shrinking moduli spaces satisfy sufficient transversality conditions to allow for pullbacks and pushforwards on spaces of chains on the Lagrangian correspondences.
+However, to obtain a well defined theory in general settings, we propose to construct these algebraic structures from the following enlarged moduli spaces that will simplify both our analytic and algebraic work, and also serve to further solidify our prediction of boundary stratifications.